noris-network/calltest/README.rst

 TODO.

-Answer-only:  wait for an incoming call, answer it, optionally play a sound, and record incoming audio until the originator hangs up.
+Answer-only:  wait for an incoming call, answer it, optionally play a sound, optionally record incoming audio until the originator hangs up.

 Number format
 +++++++++++++

-TODO.
+TODO: currently caller numbers are neither transmitted nor checked.

 CallTest recognizes two kinds of phone numbers: site-local extensions, and everything else.
 CallTest distinguishes these by the initial '+'.